HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/dxcoreserver.md

   by connecting to runtime controller and runtime controller then triggers the restart internally.

   This is useful when some changes are not propagating across multiple core pod properly and would require a server restart.

-  Since the old `restart-dx-core` command only restart a single instance of the server, this command is useful when having multiple core pods.

     ```
     dxclient restart-core-pods